Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 The majority of TWR’s openings are supported, missionary roles, requiring that you raise financial support to cover your salary, benefits, furlough, travel, etc. Occasionally we have a salaried position that comes open, but it is quite rare.

-Why do I need to raise support?
+Why do I need to raise support (find sponsors)?

 TWR relies upon the generous donations of God’s people to provide for God’s work.
 Any revenue generated through the offering of media services, such as translation, production and distribution of Christian media content, is to assist in the generation of more Christian media content.
 TWR believes that the building of a partnership team in ministry is one of the biggest assets the missionary has in their service for the Lord.
 The financial support is a requirement, but the prayer support and encouragement of other believers is a blessing.